MwalaTimothy/C3-Mini/README.md

 Make your changes and test them thoroughly.
 Submit a pull request with a clear description of your changes and their purpose.

-If you find these projects useful and would like to support my commitment to creating open source hardware and software, you can kindly make a contribution via PayPal to mwalatimo@gmail.com.
-Your support is greatly appreciated 🤗💕!

 ## License
 This repository is licensed under the MIT License, which allows you to use, modify, and distribute the code for both commercial and non-commercial purposes.
 However, please note that this repository may contain code from other sources, so make sure to check and comply with their respective licenses.